compgenomics2019/Team3-GenomeAssembly/README.md

 ### For Help...

 Having trouble at any time running our pipeline?
-Feel free to try inside Team3-G enomeAssembly/:
+Feel free to try the following command inside Team3-GenomeAssembly/

 ```
-./pipeline -f
+./pipeline -h
 ```

 and you will have the following printed: